ipatch/homebrew-us-05/inkscape/inkscape-building-for-macOS.md

 - [Useful Links](#useful-links)
 - [Working with `jhbuild`](#working-with-jhbuild)
 - [TODOs](#todos)

-> The hitchhikers guide to building Inkscape on macOS for macOS

 **Inkscape** is an open source vector editing app that pairs well with SVG graphics.